 We've moved from Community Investment Fund and Strategic Partner Grants to a commissioning approach.
 We expect this to increase the overall amount of spend that goes to the voluntary and community sector through commissioned work.

 The Council has retained some supporting funds which are available for annual one-off New Initiatives grants (up to £3,000) and Your Kingston grants (up to £750).

 The change will help smaller organisations access funding.
 The funding will support local activity that engages communities in meeting our community outcomes.

-Voluntary and community sector groups can apply for one grant only from either New Initiatives grants or Your Kingston grants, multiple applications will not be considered.
+Voluntary and community sector groups, faith groups and not-for-profit organisations can apply for one grant only from either New Initiatives grants or Your Kingston grants, multiple applications will not be considered.

 Funds will be used to benefit the residents of the borough.

 Kingston Voluntary Action (KVA)

 We work closely with Kingston Voluntary Action (KVA), the local umbrella organisation for the voluntary and community sector.
 KVA is able to provide help and advice on a range of topics relating to capacity building and other support, including information on other grant funding available.
 More information on KVA.

 Information on grants is also available from the National Council for Voluntary Organisations (NCVO).
 More information on NCVO.